pedro/gstame/README.md

 Project2
 ```

-To save a project to the current folder like:
+To save a project to the current folder:

 ```
 $ gstame pull Project1